 note: adopted 1948; Burma is among a handful of non-European nations that have anthems rooted in indigenous traditions; the beginning portion of the anthem is a traditional Burmese anthem before transitioning into a Western-style orchestrated work

-Cambodia name: "Nokoreach" (Royal Kingdom)
+name: "Nokoreach" (Royal Kingdom)

 lyrics/music: CHUON NAT/F. PERRUCHOT and J. JEKYLL